OWASP/IoTGoat/challenges/challenges.md

 No 5: Use of Insecure or Outdated Components:
 Find a public CVE associated with one of the components of OpenWrt and install that vulnerable version on our image.

 No 6: Insufficient Privacy Protection:
 Install database locally with cleartext sensitive information (PHI / PII) and expose through network - associated vulnerabilities could be a SQL or command injection.

 No 7: Insecure Data Transfer:
-Http instead of https, cleartext transmission of PII from database, telnet
+Http instead of https, cleartext transmission of PII from database, telnet.

 No 8: Lack of Device Management: configure OpenWrt so that it cannot update packages by default